 ~ a short story

 Battered but as of yet unbroken, Dick sat in his spot.
 His lower half was numb.
 Half because he’d been sitting for so long unmoving.
 Half because of the ice packs covering both legs.
 The salves for his soreness were doing their special work.
 A bright screen covering much of the stone wall before him played out the visceral scenes of his latest bout.
-His room, serving both as training and sleeping quarters, resembled your standard spartan fair.
-The wall of screens represented the only bit of tech.
+His room, serving both as training and sleeping quarters, resembled your standard spartan-box.
+Four walls of nothingness, save for a film-screen on one of them, the only bit of tech.
 It was all Dick needed.

 The replay up there split between three separate iterations: the standard view from the broadcast, an overhead shot featuring the pair of fighters’ relative positioning from a bird’s eye, and a 1st person POV from the perspective of his opponent.
 Dick requested that last view specifically.
 To become the champion he’d always had to get into the head of his opponents.
 With the modernity of these micro-cameras grafted into their bodies, he could re-enter it.
 To not study such footage would be foolish.

 My downfall won’t be because I didn’t put in the film hours.